Wei

 9. Researchers have discovered that the sound of icebergs cracking can be heard from hundreds of miles away.
 This is because the sound travels through the water, which is a better conductor of sound than air.

-10 Finally, while we often think of the North Pole as being permanently covered in snow and ice, this is not always the case.
-In the summer, there are periods of time when the ice melts and the North Pole becomes a vast, open ocean.
 These are just a few examples of the strange and fascinating world of cold science.
 The more we learn about the properties of cold and the way it affects living creatures and the environment, the more we realize just how much there is left to discover.
 So the next time you bundle up against the cold, remember that there is much more to this chilly phenomenon than meets the eye.